Collision experts see rise in drivers not filing police reports after accidents

 While it is only a requirement by Kansas law to file a report if the damage is $1,000 or more, Wilson recommends filing one regardless of the damage estimate.

-“The police officers came and looked at both my car and [the other driver’s] car and said there was not over a thousand dollars worth of damage to my car,” said Brittney Neal.
+“The police officers came and looked at both my car and [the other driver’s] car and said there was not over a $1,000 worth of damage to my car,” said Brittney Neal.

 Neal said officers told her not to file the report, so she didn’t.
 But, she said she regrets her decision now.